 I’ve ended up on a bit of an American classics kick.
-My next selection from The List came in the form of an excessively dog-eared Penguin Classic edition of Moby Dick, once belonging to my husband.
+My next selection from my Keeping Up With The Penguins reading list came in the form of an excessively dog-eared Penguin Classic edition of Moby Dick, once belonging to my husband.
 (I can’t believe I married a heathen that defaces books in such a manner, forgive me.)

 Moby Dick was published in 1851 and – like all of our favourite classics – it was a complete commercial failure, out of print by the time Melville died 40 years later.
 It wasn’t until the 20th century that it gained a reputation as The Greatest American Novel Of All Time.
 The story is based on Melville’s experience as a whaler in the 1840s, and appears to draw from the story of an actual boat that tragically sank (the Essex, in 1820), and an unrelated albino whale called Mocha Dick (which was killed in the late 1830s).
 So, the story practically wrote itself, by the sounds…